TENSILE: A Tensor granularity dynamic GPU memory scheduling method toward multiple dynamic workloads system: Methods

-With such a greedy algorithm, each tensor chosen to schedule can significantly reduce the GPU memory peak.
+With such a greedy algorithm, each scheduled tensor can significantly reduce the GPU memory peak.
 Now we will detail our algorithm.

-We firstly use an algorithm to \textbf{generate the \textit{Tensor Access Sequence}}, \textbf{analyze the GPU memory peak}, and generate the tensors that caused the memory peak($MPT$) among all jobs.
-The algorithm will be discussed in the next sub-sections.
-Then we have to choose the biggest tensor among all jobs as the most valuable tensor to swap.

-Besides, each job has a max swapping ratio limit.
-Considering the swapping among all jobs, if we swap the tensors in each job as many as possible, the PCIe channel will be jammed.
-Also, we can not control the order of swap events among all jobs, because jobs in our system are running asynchronously for performance reasons, and each job's time cost of one training step is significantly different.
-If we use a synchronous way to execute these jobs, then there must be extra overhead of waiting.
-From this perspective, to reduce the conflict opportunity, we define the max swapping ratio limit for each job's tensor swapping as the ratio of tensors swapped in a job to tensors swapped in the whole system, it can be regarded as a hyper-parameter.
-The max swapping ratio can be considered as the job's priority.
-Because the tensors' swapping can not always overlap with computation with 100 percent odds due to the conflict on PCIe and the changing GPU usage, so swapping implies the job may run slower than normal.
-In this perspective, a smaller swapping ratio means higher priority.
+We firstly choose the biggest \textit{MPT} among all jobs as the most valuable tensor to swap (candidate tensor).
+Note that each job has a max swapping rate limit.
+Considering the swapping among all jobs, the PCIe channel will be jammed if we swap the tensors in each job as many as possible.
+Also, we can not control the order of swap events among all jobs because jobs in our system are running asynchronously for performance reasons, and each job's time cost of one training step is significantly different.
+If we use a synchronous way to execute these jobs, then there must be extra synchronization overheads.
+From this perspective, to reduce the conflict opportunity, we define the max swapping rate limit for each job's tensor swapping as the rate of tensors swapped in a job to tensors swapped in the whole system.
+It can be regarded as a hyper-parameter.
+The max swapping rate can be considered the job's priority.
+Because the tensors' swapping can not always overlap with computation with 100 percent odds due to the conflict on PCIe and the changing GPU utilization, swapping implies the job may run slower than usual.
+In this perspective, a lower swapping rate means higher priority.